Welcome to the English Sorare blog

 How do I get them?

-When you sign into the game, you will be awarded fictitious money (not ETH) to buy a set of 10 common cards.
-Once you have chosen your first ten players, any leftover balance will disappear.
+When you sign into the game, you will be awarded with a set of 10 common cards.

 Common cards don’t have a monetary value.
 This means you cannot buy or sell them in ETH.
 Also, they expire after 8 fixtures.
 So, if you do not want to waste money, this is the time your team has to win prizes.

-Other cards (Rare, Very Rare and Unique) are obtained in four ways:
+Other cards (Limited, Rare, Very Rare and Unique) are obtained in four ways: